-Why not go online and research about different flooring options?
-You can go for decorative concrete overlays that could make your floors look stunningly beautiful.
+Feel free to go online and research about different ways you can mute or amplify the sound in a room.
+If you have concrete flooring, you can go for decorative concrete overlays that could make your floors look stunningly beautiful without causing the noise that stone or tile can give.
 While there are many benefits to concrete overlays and refinishing, it’s not just limited to these things.
 You can go as far as imitating the looks of expensive flooring systems that would save you a lot at a fraction of the cost.
 Traditional hardwood floors can easily be achieved with stamped concrete and you can also go extra extravagant with marble-ish floors that go well beyond beautiful.

 Always remember that concrete floors are not the only factors that could make up the acoustics of your home or commercial property.
 The way your space would sound is entirely dependent on the design and decoration of the home.
 Concrete allows you to experiment with ease.